hpi-bp1819-naumann/shift-detector/docs/source/checks/conditional_probabilities.rst

 2. We compared the result produced by this implementation on a large production data set with the result produced by an implementation of the Apriori algorithm [Agrawal1994]_ we used previously.
 Both results were identical.
-This is a strong indicator that (a) both results are false but in exactly the same way or (b) both results are correct.
-We opt for (b).
+This is a strong indicator that either both results are false but in exactly the same way or both results are correct.
+We think it's the latter.

    * During this comparison we could confirm that FP-growth is both faster and requires less memory than the Apriori algorithm as is also shown in [Han2000]_.
-     This is why we feel confident, that FP-growth is the better algorithm for our use case.
+     This is why we feel confident that FP-growth is the right choice for our use case.

 As a last aside: we issued a `Pull Request <https://github.com/evandempsey/fp-growth/pull/17>`_